 SACROILIAC JOINT PAIN

+The sacroiliac joint is the junction of two bones of the pelvis.
+The sacrum is the bone the spine rests on and the iliac bones on either side create the walls of the pelvis.
+The sacroiliac joint can become painful with age or after injury, back surgery, or from rheumatological diseases.
+The pain is felt to be low in the back or hip area and off to the side and worsened with walking.
 Sacroiliac joint pain may not be a condition that many people have heard of, but those who suffer from it know that it can have serious consequences.
-This joint disorder can be painful and detrimental to mobility, but fortunately, there are many treatment options available today.
-Summa Pain Care discuss some of the most common treatments for Sacroiliac Joint pain.
+This joint disorder can be painful and detrimental to mobility, but fortunately there are many treatment options available today, including injection, radiofrequency ablation, and minimally invasive fusion.
+If you are suffering from sacroiliac joint pain, schedule an appointment at Summa Pain Care to discuss some of the most newest treatments for sacroiliac joint pain.

 Treatments To Try Initially